 How to Choose the Best Corn

-Fresh corn is best for this recipe, but you can use frozen corn on the cob if needed.
-Just thaw it first and pat it dry before air frying.
-The texture may be slightly softer, but it still works well.
+Fresh corn is the best option for grilled corn on the cob in air fryer, especially when you want the fullest flavor and best texture.
+However, if frozen corn on the cob is all you have, you can still use it.
+Thaw it first and pat it dry before cooking.
+The texture may be a little softer, but it still works well.

 How to Prep Corn for the Air Fryer

-Pull off the husks and remove as much silk as possible.
-A clean kitchen towel or paper towel can help rub away stubborn silk strands.
+Pull away the husks and remove as much silk as possible.
+If some silk remains stuck between the kernels, rub the cob gently with a clean kitchen towel or damp paper towel.

 Step 3: Dry the Corn

-Pat the corn dry with a paper towel.
-This helps the oil or butter cling better and encourages browning.
+Pat the corn dry with paper towels.
+Removing excess moisture helps the oil or butter cling to the surface and encourages browning.

 Grilled Corn on the Cob in Air Fryer Recipe

-Here is the full method for making perfect grilled corn on the cob in air fryer style.
+Here is the full recipe for making flavorful grilled corn on the cob in air fryer style.

 Ingredients